Ajitesh72/techmate/README.md

   - Icons from [Heroicons](https://heroicons.com) and [Google Icons](https://fonts.google.com/icons)
 - [Firebase-Admin SDK](https://github.com/firebase/firebase-admin-node) for the Backend Services.
 - [my.locationiq](https://locationiq.com/docs)for generation user current location
+- Flask is used as the server for hosting the deep learning algorithm(Post Summarization Model)

 (Soon to be added 😊)
 - [Redis as Caching Database](https://supabase.com/docs/guides/auth),